wp-plugins/accesspress-anonymous-post/readme.txt

 4. Frontend Form

 == Changelog ==
+= 2.0.6 =
+* Done some modifications in javascript validation for more better and secure require fields validation
+* Fixed multiple submit button clicks submitting multiple posts bug

 = 2.0.5 =
 * Added server side captcha validation feature for making the form more secure and preventing the spams